zulip/zulip/docs/development/using.md

 output, which will show any errors your Zulip development server encounters.

+If you need to work more closely with authentication systems, or if you need to use the [Zulip REST API][rest-api], which requires an API key, this [detailed doc][authentication-dev-server] will help you get started.

 Here's what you need to do to see your changes take effect:

 * The main Django/Tornado server processes are run on top of Django's